Most people chase more “productivity hacks,” but the real frontier of performance isn’t caffeine or dopamine surges—it’s neural clarity.

 Chemically speaking, all synthetic substances are derived from an ingredient found in nature.
 There are substances in nature that can:

-• Stimulate growth of new neurons and synapses
+- Stimulate the growth of new neurons and synapses

 Any substance that accomplishes these features is a “cognitive enhancer.”

-That said, the best nootropic supplements do work to a degree (see the section below on what I believe is “the” single strongest nootropic supplement).
+That said, the best nootropic supplements do work to a degree (see the section below on what I believe is “the” single best nootropic supplement).

 The key is to figure out what works for you.
 And the only way to accomplish this is through experimentation.